The Yes Men Are Revolting: Reception

-Rotten Tomatoes, a review aggregator, reports that 81% of 32 surveyed critics gave the film a positive review; the average rating is 6.3/10.
-Metacritic rated it 61/100 based on 12 reviews.
 Dennis Harvey of Variety called it "another entertaining mix of agitpop, pranksterism and autobiography".
 John DeFore of The Hollywood Reporter wrote that "the film presupposes a bit more interest in the pair's friendship and personal lives than many viewers will have".
 Sheri Linden of the Los Angeles Times wrote that "fans will find fewer of the elaborate deadpan stunts than they might have hoped for", but the ones included "highlight corporate greed and governmental shortsightedness as shrewdly as ever".
 Stephen Holden of The New York Times made it a NYT Critics' Pick and wrote that it "has a personal poignancy that is missing in the forerunners".
 Diana Clarke of The Village Voice wrote, "Their globetrotting easy conversation, nitpicking, and laughter despite anger and environmental upset create an unusual space for the viewer to do the same."

 Michael O'Sullivan of The Washington Post rated it 3.5/5 stars and wrote, "Although this latest documentary is, in large part, simply more of the same stuff we saw in the earlier films, there’s also a lot of background material here about Servin and Vamos that makes this outing a bit more interesting."
 Mike D'Angelo of The A.V.
 Club wrote that The Yes Men "have overestimated public interest in what they do when they’re not posing as other people for the greater good".
 D'Angelo suggested that future personal anecdotes be put on DVD bonus material.
 Andrew Lapin of The Dissolve rated it 2/5 stars and wrote, "Considering the amount of padding on display over the course of 90 minutes, it's hard to tell why a third Yes Men film needed to be made at all, other than to burnish its stars' reputations."
 Oleg Ivanov of Slant Magazine rated it 3/4 stars and wrote that "their personal lives generate only moderate interest" but serve to illuminate their motivations.
 Rodrigo Perez of Indiewire rated it B and called it entertaining but "not nearly as imperative as the vital activism these guys have dedicated their lives to".